andlessa/SMStoEFT/README.md

     * [loadModels](./mathematicaNBs/loadModels): notebooks for loading the FeynRules models and exporting to FeynArts and UFO formats

-        * [SMS-stop](./mathematicaNBs/loadModels/SMS-stop.nb): loads the UV simplified model
+        * test [SMS-stop](./mathematicaNBs/loadModels/SMS-stop.nb) : loads the UV simplified model
         * [SMS-stopNLO](./mathematicaNBs/loadModels/SMS-stopNLO.nb): loads the UV simplified model with QCD counter-terms (used for the loop induced process $pp \to \chi \chi$)
         * [Top-FormFactors](./mathematicaNBs/loadModels/Top-FormFactors.nb): loads the EFT on-shell model
         * [Top-EFTonshell](./mathematicaNBs/loadModels/Top-EFTonshell.nb): loads the EFT on-shell model